virtual-labs/tool-web-ext-vscode/README_FOR_DEVELOPER.md

 ## Publishing

-1. Update the version in `package.json`.
-2. Run `npm run package` to create a `.vsix` file.
-3. Upload this .vsix file to the marketplace.
+The publishing of the extension is done by the CI/CD pipeline.
+The pipeline is triggered when a new release is pushed to the repository.
+The pipeline will compile the extension and publish it to the marketplace.

 **Note**: The compilation should be done before running the extension.
 If you encounter any error, make sure that you have compiled the code first.